 The Master’s Degree

 The Master of Arts program in Legal Studies is designed to present the master’s candidate with an interdisciplinary course of study in public law emphasizing law as a social phenomenon as well as a technical body of rules.
 It is a rigorous course of study, designed to develop the candidate’s critical understanding of the legal system and its role in society and public policy.
 It emphasizes analytical and conceptual thinking, legal and scholarly research and writing, substantive areas of the law, ethical and public interest concerns, public policy advocacy skills, and the role of law in society.

-The objectives for the M.A. graduate are to:
+The objectives and outcomes for the M.A. graduate are to: